-Of the five production scenarios set out by SRK in the report, Majestic is restricted to the scenarios that involve mine infrastructure currently in place.
-The Company has been unable to realize the full potential of the Songjiagou Gold Mine, due in a large part to the lack of consistent grade control of the material entering the mill after being mined in the pit.
-At present, the Company's management intends to limit production to the capacity of the 6,000 tpd mill until such time that a grade control program has been successfully implemented, thus improving current gold production through increased mill heads.
+The Company has been unable to realize the full potential of the Songjiagou Gold Mine, due, in a large part, to the lack of consistent grade control of the material entering the mill after being mined in the pit.
+The Company's management is currently limiting production to the capacity of the 6,000 tpd mill as the Company continues to work on the implementation of its grade control program, and the development of an optimized mine plan at Songjiagou.